udippant/base-drafts/draft-ietf-quic-transport.md

 An on-the-side attacker can duplicate and send packets with modified ECN codepoints to affect the sender's rate.
 If duplicate packets are discarded by a receiver, an off-path attacker will need to race the duplicate packet against the original to be successful in this attack.
-Therefore, QUIC receivers ignore ECN codepoints set in duplicate packets (see {{using-ecn}}).
+Therefore, QWIK receivers ignore ECN codepoints set in duplicate packets (see {{using-ecn}}).

 ## Stateless Reset Oracle {#reset-oracle}